scottalford75/Remora-docs/docs/source/hardware/SKRV14.rst

 Wiring for the SKR boards is very straight forward with all pins directly available on the EXP2 header.

+The SKR V1.4 can also power the Raspberry Pi if desired from the TFT connector.

 Wiring
 ------